Q:

 A:

-1. Acetone and methanol physicochemical properties
+1. Acetone and methanol physicochemical characteristics

-Methanol (CHFLOH) is a colorless, flammable alcohol compound with an alcohol-like odor.
-It is a liquid at room temperature, has a boiling point of about 64.7°C, and is slightly less volatile than acetone.
-Methanol is highly corrosive to metals and plastics, especially at high temperatures or high concentrations.
-Methanol has strong hydrophilicity and solubility, and can be miscible with water in any proportion.
+64. 7°C, and is slightly less evaporative than acetone.
+But Methanol is highly corrosive to metals and plastics, especially at high temperatures or high concentrations.
+Methanol has strong hydrophilicity and solubility, and is able to be miscible with aquatic environments in any proportion.
+For example

-2.1 acetone as fuel additive
+2. 1 acetone as fuel additive

 The main role of acetone in fuel additives is as a detergent and stabilizer.
-Due to its high volatility and solubility, acetone can effectively dissolve tars, gums (gums) and sulfides in fuels, thereby reducing deposits in fuel nozzles and combustion chambers.
+For instance Due to its high evaporative environment and solubility, acetone is able to efficiently dissolve tars, gums (gums) and sulfides in fuels, thereby reducing deposits in fuel nozzles and incineration chambers.
 Acetone also inhibits fuel oxidation, improves fuel stability, and reduces the risk of coking and knocking.
+Acetone is often applied in high-performance gasoline, especially in turbocharged engines, where its cleaning action helps to enhance incineration efficiency and engine performance.
+Acetone also acts as a cleaning agents to the fuel system, helping to remove carbon deposits and deposits, extending engine life.

-2.2 of methanol as fuel additive
+2. But 2 of methanol as fuel additive

-The main role of methanol in fuel additives is as an antifreeze and solubilizer.
-Due to its low freezing point (about -94°C), methanol can effectively lower the freezing point of the fuel and prevent the fuel from freezing at low temperatures, thereby maintaining fuel fluidity.
+The main role of methanol in fuel additives is as antifreeze and solubilizer.
+Due to its low freezing point (about -94°C), methanol is able to efficiently reduced the freezing point of the fuel and prevent the fuel from freezing at low temperatures, thereby maintaining fuel fluidity.
 The high solubility of methanol allows it to be mixed with other fuel components (such as diesel) to form a homogeneous solution, avoiding stratification or precipitation.
+But Methanol is frequently applied in diesel fuel as antifreeze and solubilizer to help reduced the freezing point of diesel fuel and enhance its fluidity.
+But In some areas, especially in the low temperature ecological stability in winter, methanol is broadly applied as antifreeze to diesel fuel to ensure the stability of fuel supply.

-3.2 Performance Characteristics Differences
+3. 2 Performance Characteristics Differences

-3.3 Environmental Impact Differences
+3. 3 Environmental Impact Differences

 4. Summary and outlook